-The Shackouls Honors College hosts Mississippi State University's Spring Undergraduate Research Symposium in April and its Summer Undergraduate Research Showcase in August.
-Many undergraduates participate in faculty-guided research and creative activity throughout the year, and all undergraduates in every program of study, not just honors students, involved in research and creative works are invited and encouraged to participate in the URS.
-Visiting students to MSU are also encouraged to present.
+The Office of Undergraduate Research & Creative Discovery hosts Mississippi State University's Spring Undergraduate Research Symposium in April and the Summer Undergraduate Research Showcase in August.
+Undergraduate students engaged in faculty-guided research and creative activity, from all programs of study, are encouraged to participate in these events.
+Students from other universities and institution are also invited to present.